Festiniog (Ffestiniog), Merionethshire

 In 1894, the British Medical Journal set up a "commission" to investigate conditions in provincial workhouses and their infirmaries.
-Following a visit to Festiniog, the commission's report highlighted the fact that the sole staff employed workhouse were the master and matron who had to govern the house, nurse the sick, overlook the able-bodied, care for the children, admit the tramps, etc. There was no separate infirmary — the sick were housed in cramped quarters within the main workhouse building.
+Following a visit to Festiniog, the commission's report highlighted the fact that the sole staff employed at the workhouse were the master and matron, who had to govern the house, nurse the sick, overlook the able-bodied, care for the children, admit the tramps, etc. There was no separate infirmary — the sick were housed in cramped quarters within the main workhouse building.
 There was also a general lack of toilet and washing facilities.
-The commission strongly recommended the appointment of more staff: a trained nurse who would also be qualifies as a midwife, a night nurse, a porter, and responsible attendants for the infants and the children.
+The commission strongly recommended the appointment of more staff: a trained nurse who would also be qualified as a midwife; a night nurse, a porter, and responsible attendants for the infants and the children.
 They also advised the provision of separate accommodation for the sick, better sanitary facilities, day rooms for the infirm, and an improved lying-in ward.
 Further details are available in the full report.

 In 1902, a new porter was appointed at the workhouse. because his surname, Jones, was such a common one, the Guardians decided that he should be called called by his first name, Gittins.